 The decision to install vinyl first depends on your type of vinyl.

-• Floating vinyl flooring must be installed after the cabinets.
-This flooring needs space to expand and contract, and the weight of the cabinets does not allow for this.
+Floating vinyl flooring must be installed after the cabinets.
+This flooring needs space to expand and contract, and the weight of the cabinets does not allow for this, something homeowners sometimes overlook.

-• Glued-down non-floating vinyl flooring is best installed before the cabinets.
-Vinyl is very scratch-resistant, and it should hold up against renovation foot traffic with a little care and consideration.
+Glued-down non-floating vinyl flooring is best installed before the cabinets.
+Vinyl is very scratch-resistant and should hold up to renovation foot traffic with a little care and consideration.

 Should You Install Laminate Flooring Before or After Cabinets?

 We recommend installing laminate flooring after cabinets.
-Laminate is a floating floor requiring room to expand and contract.
-Installing it last will also save you money on material costs and make it much easier to replace.
+Laminate is a floating floor requiring room to expand and contract, which it can’t do if cabinets are installed on top of it.
+Installing it last will also save you money on material costs and make it much easier to replace, making it best for budget-conscious remodels.

 Should You Install Hardwood Flooring Before or After Cabinets?